slerman12/Help-me/2-Opposing-views.md

 I met Jürgen Schmidhuber in the conference itself, at his talk, was the last in line, had to wait longer than everybody, then talked to him a bit, he was friendly, and he shook my hand.
 I sent him a followup email, he replied, and it meant a lot to me.

 I was wearing a hat all through the conference, to cover up my baldness, that I still wasn't used to, and still am not.
 It was winter, and the winter hat didn't look too out of place.
-Early December, weeks before my psychosis.
+Early December, weeks before my RGH hospitalization.

 The hair loss had driven me to a place of yet more dependence, at least for what I perceived as my social future, on the energy-consciousness fates, since my physical appearance [couldn't be relied on](https://www.reddit.com/r/socialanxiety/comments/dzx7or/not_to_get_into_toxic_territory_but_sometimes_i/), [with and without](https://www.reddit.com/r/spirituality/comments/1dyn2es/comment/lce3ie3/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) my body dysmorphia, to those social futures whatsoever.